minerllabs/public-site/basalt/index.md

 Details of the different prizes will be provided later on the AICrowd page.

+<h3 style="width: 100%; text-align: center;"> Changes from BASALT 2021 </h3>

+This all may sound familiar to you if you know the previous version of this copmetition, [BASALT 2021](/basalt_2021).
+We do have some notable differences this year:

+1. We will provide a number of pretrained "foundational" models, trained on a wide range of Minecraft tasks, for you to use in your submission and/or to finetune.
+You are free to use any methods as part of your submission, but we believe these models will empower participants to better solve the given tasks.
+2. A new MineRL simulator, which replicates human observation and action space almost one-to-one.
+This means there are no more `craft` or `place` actions.
+Instead, you have to open the inventory UI and use the mouse pointer to craft items.
+While this is a more challenging way of playing Minecraft, being closer to human's way of playing the game makes obtaining human demonstrations easier.
+3. A new dataset for the BASALT tasks using the new MineRL environment.
+4. To encourage the use of methods utilizing human-feedback, we will be giving out specialization prizes for solutions even if they did not win in the main metric.
+For example, if your solution is based mainly on human demonstrations (e.g., behavioural cloning) and reached the fourth place, you may be awarded the prize for the best solution using human demonstrations (**Note**: this was just an example, not a description of a prize!).
+More details will be provided on the AICrowd page.
+5. To ease your entry into the competition, we will have an `intro` track which uses an `ObtainX` environment, akin to the `ObtainDiamond` challenge in the [Diamond 2021 challenge](/diamond).
+This is designed to help you get familiar with the new environment, but we strongly encourage you to participate in the BASALT tasks.

 <h3 style="width: 100%; text-align: center;"> Team </h3>

 The organizing team consists of: